Depots acknowledges receipt of a partner’s stocks via e-mail within 24 – 48 hours.

-All stocks are registered in the UNHRD warehouse management system that is reflected in an online stock report.
+All stocks are registered in the UNHRD warehouse management system that is reflected in an online stock report, which is available in the restricted area of the UNHRD website.
 The online stock report provides a real time view of all stocks currently available and can be filtered according to item, organisation, and depot.
-It is available 24/7.

 Partners can procure emergency relief items, support equipment and assets (i.e. vehicles) through UNHRD.
 The Network has established long-term agreements with a variety of suppliers globally that helps ensure the availability of items and speedy procurement.
 For specific items where we don’t have long-term agreements, we undertake a tender process that evaluates the specifications, quality, price and delivery time of the item.

 UNHRD has long-term agreements (LTAs) in place for road and sea transport to most destinations, so there is no need for a dedicated tendering process.
 For destinations not covered by any existing LTA, a bid process is initiated.
 Aside from cost, level of service and other non-price variables (delivery date, transit time, access to required equipment, etc.) are considered when determining the most appropriate carrier.